Kritika30032002/Global_Weather/README.md

 ## Thanks to all Contributors 💪

 Thanks a lot for spending your time helping Global_Weather to grow.
 Thanks a lot!
-Keep rocking 🍻
+Keep rocking 🍻 Also Give it a Star 🌟, If you loved contributing to the project.

 ## License